keye25/site/_pages/about.md

 My academic and professional journey has equipped me with a robust skill set at the intersection of **Digital Marketing and Data Science**.
 Furthermore, I have gained valuable hands-on experience in **Digital Product Management**, focused on boosting user engagement, and delivering impactful business intelligence through data-driven strategies.
 I am passionate about the power of data and continuously seek innovative approaches to leverage it for meaningful impact and business growth.

-* Data Tools: Excel, Power BI, Tableau, Dataiku
-* Code: MySQL, Python, R
-* Marketing: CRM, Google Analytics
+* Programming & Data: Python (pandas, numpy), SQL, R, Excel (pivot, vlookup), Power BI, Tableau
+* Analytics & Tracking: Google Analytics, A/B testing, Event Tracking, Funnel Analysis
+* Tools & Collaboration: Jira, GitHub, Confluence
+* Languages: English (Fluent), French(A2), Chinese(Native)

 <hr style="margin: 2em 0;"/>